MatheusOliveira2/Cosette-Code-Challenge/README.md

 <img width="329" alt="image" src="https://github.com/MatheusOliveira2/Cosette-Code-Challenge/assets/49612947/d7939697-3c97-46c7-86ec-ec3be52afd6e">

-After the **.env** creation and filling with the "API - Acess token" run you are able to run the project
+After the **.env** creation and filling with the "API - Acess token" you are able to run the project

 ### 3. Running the Project